-The highest number of sources in digital literacy research is the "ACM international conference proceeding series" with 65 documents.
-Followed by "communications in computer and information science" with 60 documents, "lecture notes in computer science including subseries of lecture notes in artificial intelligence and lecture notes in bioinformatics" with 54 documents, computers, and composition with 39 documents, "journal of adolescent and adult literacy" with 39 documents and "Nordic Journal of Digital Literacy" with 33 documents.
+The highest number of sources in digital literacy research is the "ACM international confer 36 proceeding series" with 65 documents.
+Followed by "computer including subseries of lecture notes in computer science including subseries of lecture notes in artificial intelligence and lecture notes in bioinformatics" with 54 documents, computers, and composition with 39 documents, "journal of adolescent and adult literacy" with 39 documents and "Nordic Journal of Digital Literacy" with 33 documents.